12-Factor App: Modern Practices and the Leapcell Guide

 , requirements.txt

-) and managed with an appropriate isolation tool.
+) and managed using proper isolation tools.

 III.
 Env as Config

-Store config in the environment.
+Store configuration in the environment.

 .env